 Boys and Girls Club received \$120,000 for their Targeted Outreach Program serving approximately 70 youth per year.
-This is an educational program for youth who have been suspended or expelled from school.
+This is an educational program for youth who have been expelled from school.
 The program primarily targets youth expelled for a full 186 days under school district "no tolerance" policies and has been a prevention grant recipient since 1998.

-Catholic Charities' Choose Respect program is new for FY 2008.
+Catholic Charities' Choose Respect program was first funded in FY 2008.
 Choose Respect was awarded a grant of \$37,000 for a comprehensive approach to prevention.
 It includes a school-wide campaign aimed at raising expectations for respectful behavior.
 Since the program is student driven the components of the program vary by school.
-The crime prevention grant will fund services at two new schools and with two new faith communities.

-Communities In Schools received \$199,300 for their collaborative, school-based services for approximately 350.
+Communities In Schools received \$194,218 for collaborative, school-based services for approximately 350.
 The prevention grant serves youth at Jefferson, Cooper and Oaklawn Elementary Schools, Derby Sixth Grade Center and Derby High School.
 Communities In Schools works to connect students with community services and has received a prevention grant since 1998.

-Episcopal Social Services received \$50,000 for the Teen Intervention Program, a diversion program for approximately 250 youth arrested for the first time for shoplifting and other minor misdemeanors.
+Episcopal Social Services received \$50,000 for the Teen Intervention Program, a diversion program for approximately 200 youth arrested for the first time for shoplifting and other minor misdemeanors.
 The Teen Intervention Program has received a prevention grant off and on since 1998.

 Higher Ground received \$91,500 for its Learning the Ropes Program.
-This program provides both substance abuse primary prevention treatment services to adolescents in an unconventional treatment model includes that experiential components.
+This program provides primary treatment services to adolescents in an unconventional treatment model that includes experiential components.
 Additionally, the "Parents Who Care" curriculum is utilized for parent groups.
 Higher Ground has received a prevention grant 1998 since and serves approximately 185 people per year (85 youth and 100 parents).

 Kansas School for Effective Learning (KANSEL) received \$84,500 for its GED Preparation, Training and Placement Program.
-KANSEL serves adolescents that have dropped out of high school; assisting the youth to obtain a GED or diploma and secure employment.
-This program includes the evidencebased JOBSTART program and KANSEL has received a prevention grant since 1998, serving approximately 300 youth per year.
+KANSEL serves adolescents that have dropped out of high school; assisting the youth to obtain a

+GED or diploma and secure employment.
+This program includes the JOBSTART program and KANSEL has received a prevention grant since 1998, serving approximately 300 youth per year.

 Mental Health Association (MHA) received \$54,300 for the PATHS for Kids program.
-PATHS is an evidencebased conflict-resolution skill building program.
+PATHS is an evidence-based conflict-resolution skill building program.
 MHA staff provide the training in seven elementary schools in Wichita.
-Fiscal year 2005 was the first year of funding for the PATHS for Kids program and it will serve approximately 850 youth during the school year.
+Fiscal year 2005 was the first year of funding for the PATHS for Kids program.
+PATHS will serve approximately 850 youth during the school year.

-Wichita Family Services Institute's ON-TRAC program received \$58,900 for FY 2008.
+Wichita Family Services Institute's ON-TRAC program received \$58,900 for FY 2009.
 The ON-TRAC program offers classes and mentoring to enhance opportunities for teenagers from the age of 12 to 17 demonstrating problem behaviors.
 The program has received a prevention grant since 2000 and serves approximately 85 youth per year.